DylanBolanos/cs426_Final_Group_Project/README.md

 Lab simulator:
   By: Dylan Bolanos, Elmerson Tedja, Joonyoung Ma

+How to play:
+  W-A-S-D to move the character around the map.
+  Use the mouse to rotate the POV of the player around.
+  Use F to interact with objects or pick up flasks.
+  Use G to drop flasks.

 You are a aspiring chemist with a questionable degree preforming experiments to make more money and upgrade the lab to repeat the cycle

 Target audience: